A Novel Framework for Online Supervised Learning with Feature Selection: Experiments

-In this section we present two simulations for linear regression models where the coefficients drift in time.
-In the first one, we followed the data generation method from Section \ref{sec:simdata} to generate data and we used the parameter setting: $p = 100$ and $k = 10$.
-But here we assume each nonzero $\beta_j$ is varying: in which $T$ is an unknown period.
-In our simulation, we have $a = 0.4, b = 0.6$ and $T = 1000$.
-In each time period, we generated 1000 observations.
-We used model adaptation based on equation \eqref{adapt:eq} with the model adaptation rate $\alpha_n = 0.01$.
+This section presents two simulations for linear regression models where the coefficients drift in time.
+In the first one, the data was generated as discussed in Section \ref{subsec:simdata} with the parameters $p = 100$ and $k = 10$, but here we assume that each nonzero $\beta_j$ varies as the observations are presented:

+in which $T$ is an unknown period.
+The values $a = 5, b = 5$, and $T = 1000$ were used in these simulations.
+For each time, 1000 observations were generated.
+The running averages were updated with the model adaptation equation \eqref{adapt:eq}, where the adaptation rate was $\alpha_n = 0.01$.

-According to Figure \ref{fig:modada}, our model adaptation method can track the varying coefficients and perform better in prediction then without model adaptation.
-In Table \ref{tab:modada} are shown the RMSE for the last few hundreds time steps, averaged over 20 independent runs.
-One can see that the RMSE with model adaptation is close to the best RMSE possible ($1.0$) and without model adaptation the prediction is quite poor.
+An example run is shown in Figure \ref{fig:modada}.
+One can see that our model adaptation method can follow the varying coefficients and perform better in prediction than without model adaptation.
+Table \ref{tab:modada} shows the RMSE for the last few hundred time steps, averaged over 20 independent runs.
+One can see that the RMSE with model adaptation is closer to the best RMSE possible $1.0$ and the prediction without model adaptation is quite poor.

-In the second numerical experiment, we simulated a high dimensional dynamic pricing and demand problem \citep{qiang2016dynamic}.
-Here we assume the demand $D_t$ follows a linear combination of price and the other covariates.
-Hence we consider a simple model as in which $\gamma \in \mathbb{R}$ is coefficient for price at time $t$, $\bbeta_t \in \mathbb{R}^{p-1}$ is parameter vector for the other covariates, and we have $\gamma < 0$ in the model.
-The parameter $\gamma$, $\beta_0$, $\bbeta$ are unknown for seller and need to be estimated.
-And here we assume $\bbeta_t$ is sparse and varying with time.
+A second numerical experiment simulates a high dimensional dynamic pricing and demand problem \citep{qiang2016dynamic}.
+We assume that the demand $D_t$ follows a linear combination of price and the other covariates as in which $\gamma \in \mathbb{R}$ is the coefficient of the price $p_t$ at time $t$, and $\bbeta_t \in \mathbb{R}^{p-1}$ is the parameter vector for the other covariates, and $\gamma < 0$ in the model.
+The parameters $\gamma$, $\beta_0$, $\bbeta_t, t=1,2,...,$ are unknown to the seller and need to be estimated.
+Here we assume $\bbeta_t$ is sparse and varying with time.
 The above equation is commonly used in the economic community to model the relationship between the demand and the price.
-More details about the model of demand and price are in \cite{qiang2016dynamic}.
+More details about the demand-price model can be found in \cite{qiang2016dynamic}.